15 rules for communicating at GitHub

 Unless it’s a minor typo, so irrefutable that no one would possibly question it or need to be notified of the change, the only way to change community content is with a pull request.
 It doesn’t matter if it’s code, configuration, or internal policy.

-master is not the appropriate choice.
+main is not the appropriate choice.

 11. Secrets, secrets, are no fun